abhijaykheechee/genrefy/README.md

 ## **YouTube Data v3 API**

 - After track selection, an embedded mini-player of the track's YouTube video is displayed
-- **NOTE:** The video shows up as unavailable if the owner disabled embed settings during the upload process
+- **NOTE:** The video may show up as unavailable if the owner disabled embed settings during the upload process

 ## **Formspree API**